Gross-up clause

-A gross-up clause is a provision in a contract which provides that all payments must be made in the full amount, free of any deductions without exercising any right of set-off.
-The provision will usually indicate that if there is a mandatory withholding or deduction by operation of law (usually with respect to tax), then the paying party shall "gross up" the payment so that the receiving party receives the same net amount.
+A gross-up clause is a contract provision which provides that all payments must be made in the full amount, free of any deductions without exercising any right of set-off.
+The provision will usually indicate that if there is a mandatory withholding or deduction required by law (usually with respect to tax), then the paying party shall "gross up" the payment so that the receiving party receives the same net amount.
+The purpose of a gross up is so that the payer, instead of the payee, assumes the risk of any change in tax imposed.
+Gross-up clauses are found in international loan agreements, as well as executive compensation agreements (more often in mid-sized and large companies).

-A gross-up clause is also used when a payment that is made will be subject to taxes and the payer makes an additional payment to indemnify the recipient against the taxes – that payment will also be subject to tax.
-The sequence of additional payment, tax calculation, additional payment continues until the recipient receives the same amount, net of all the taxes, as would have been received had there been no taxes.

 The formula for calculating the total amount of a grossed-up payment is (the amount of the payment) divided by (1 minus the tax rate).
 Thus, a $10,000 payment to a recipient who has a 35% tax rate would be ($10,000) / (1–35%) = (10,000/.65) = $15,384.62.